scalacenter/sbt-scalafix/CONTRIBUTING.md

 ## TL;DR

-If you are unsure about anything, don't hesitate to ask in the [gitter channel](https://gitter.im/scalacenter/scalafix).
+If you are unsure about anything, don't hesitate to ask in the [Discord channel](https://discord.gg/8AHaqGx3Qj).